kovidgoyal/calibre/manual/conversion.rst

     If this option is configured then calibre will replace scene break markers it finds with the replacement text specified by the user.
 Please note that some ornamental characters may not be supported across all reading devices.

-    In general you should avoid using html tags, calibre will discard any tags and use pre-defined markup.  <hr />
+    In general you should avoid using HTML tags, calibre will discard any tags and use pre-defined markup.  <hr />
     tags, i.e. horizontal rules, and <img> tags are exceptions.
 Horizontal rules can optionally be specified with styles, if you choose to add your own style be sure to include the 'width' setting, otherwise the style information will be discarded.
 Image tags can used, but calibre does not provide the ability to add the image during conversion, this must be done after the fact using